r-lyeh/Spectral/README.md

 ## Credits
 - [x] Andre Weissflog, for their lovely Z80/AY/Beeper single-header chip emulators (Zlib licensed).
 - [x] Peter Sovietov, for their accurate AY chip emulator (MIT licensed).
+- [x] Ulrich Doewich, for their uPD765A floppy disc controller (GPL licensed).

 ## Unlicense
 This software is released into the [public domain](https://unlicense.org/).
 Also dual-licensed as [0-BSD](https://opensource.org/licenses/0BSD) or [MIT (No Attribution)](https://github.com/aws/mit-0) for those countries where public domain is a concern (sigh).
 Any contribution to this repository is implicitly subjected to the same release conditions aforementioned.